-(new d)(1) has committed an act which would be a felony if committed by an adult; (new d)(2) has left the custody and/or guardianship of the the Division of Juvenile Justice Services without permission; or - (new d) (3) has violated a court order. - (ed) A warrant for immediate custody shall be signed by a court and shall contain or be supported by the following: - be taken to the detention or shelter facility designated by the court at the address specified pending a hearing or further order of the court; (ed)(2) the name, date of birth and last known address of the minor; - (\underline{ed}) (3) the reasons why the minor is being taken into custody; - (\underline{ed}) (4) a time limitation on the execution of the warrant; - (\underline{ed}) (5) the name and title of the person requesting the warrant unless ordered by the court on its own initiative pursuant to these rules; and - (\underline{ed}) (6) the date, county and court location where the warrant is being issued. - (ed) (7) On verbal request from a probation officer or other authorized individual a warrant for custody may be issued telephonically during non-business hours or under exigent circumstances when it appears necessary for the protection of the community or the minor and shall be supported by an affidavit from the requesting authority the next court business day. (fe) Search warrants, with an order of immediate custody, may be issued in the manner provided by law. (gf) A peace officer who brings a minorchild to a detention facility pursuant to a court order for immediate custody shall so inform the person in charge of the facility and the existence of such order shall require the minorchild's immediate admission.
+(new d) (2) has left the custody and/or guardianship of - (new d)(2) has left the custody and/or guardianship of the the Division of Juvenile Justice Services without permission; or - (new d) (3) has violated a court order. - (ed) A warrant for immediate custody shall be signed by a court and shall contain or be supported by the following: - (ed)(1) an order that the minor over the age of 17 be taken to the detention or shelter facility designated by the court at the address specified pending a hearing or further order of the court; (ed)(2) the name, date of birth and last known address of the minor; - (\underline{ed}) (3) the reasons why the minor is being taken into custody; - (\underline{ed}) (4) a time limitation on the execution of the warrant; - (\underline{ed}) (5) the name and title of the person requesting the warrant unless ordered by the court on its own initiative pursuant to these rules; and - (\underline{ed}) (6) the date, county and court location where the warrant is being issued. - (\underline{ed}) (7) On verbal request from a probation officer or other authorized individual a warrant for custody may be issued telephonically during non-business hours or under exigent circumstances when it appears necessary for the protection of the community or the minor and shall be supported by an affidavit from the requesting authority the next court business day. (fe) Search warrants, with an order of immediate custody, may be issued in the manner provided by law. (gf) A peace officer who brings a minorchild to a detention facility pursuant to a court order for immediate custody shall so inform the person in charge of the facility and the existence of such order shall require the minorchild's immediate admission.
 A minorchild so admitted may not be released without court order.